-Pozole Starter Kit
+Pozole Kit includes:

-Proudly sourced from our partner Armando (the legend that brings us our cónico varietals), the cacahuazintle landrace is the star of the traditional dish, pozole, found throughout Mexico.
+Cacahuazintle landrace is the star of this traditional dish, pozole, found throughout Mexico.
 With its soft, floury starch and large kernel size, cacahuazintle blooms into a beautiful addition to any soup or stew with earthy, vegetal notes that bring to mind fingerling potatoes and corn crackers.
 Our cacahuazintle has not yet been nixtamalized, so make sure you process it according to your recipe (or the recipe card included/video below!).
-Some farmers will take off the “head” or tip cap of the kernel, but ours comes in tact —de-head it yourself for an even larger bloom and kernel size (a paring knife to pop it off does the trick!).
+Some farmers will take off the tip cap/head of the kernel, but ours comes intact—de-head it yourself for an even larger bloom and kernel size (a paring knife to pop it off does the trick!).

 By accepting delivery of the landrace maize or heirloom beans associated with this order, recipient acknowledges and confirms that this Masienda product shall not be propagated, cultivated or resold in strict accordance with the Nagoya Protocol and state sales tax regulations.